vykuang/toronto-service-calls-2023/README.md

 - data ingestion - extract and load subflows; intermediate storage in GCS
 - data warehouse - bigquery, partition by datetime, cluster by ward and service type
 - transformations - dbt
-- dashboard - looker with choropleth
+- dashboard - looker with choropleth and ward ranking by request type